Vietnam to Cambodia Bike Ride

 Our 450km circular cycling challenge will begin in the metropolis of Ho Chi Minh in Vietnam.
 Having checked into the hotel you will be collected for a bike fitting and briefing, followed by a welcome dinner and overnight stay in the city.

 After breakfast we will ride for a couple of hours out of Ho Chi Minh City to Mytho – the gateway of the Mekong delta.
 Today’s biking will lead you right into the heart of the rural Mekong.
 After a ferry journey across the Tien River at Mytho we’ll wind our way past banana plantations, fields of sugar cane, through the lush green landscape of the delta, crossing rivers and canals by ferry.
-Leaving the road you’ll cross onto quieter lanes, and weave around hamlets, across water channels, and through quiet, dense vegetation.
-This makes for superb biking.
 A final ferry across the gaping expanse of Co Chien River leads us to Travinh, a pretty tree-lined town with a large population of ethnic Khmer.
 Overnight stay in a hotel in Travinh.

-Breakfast will be followed by a short boat trip to Vinhlong, one of the famous fruits town in Mekong.
+Breakfast will be followed by a short boat trip to Vinh Long, one of the famous fruit-producing provinces in Mekong.
 You’ll ride along country lanes, easy dirt tracks and trails.
-This is biking at its most glorious - through tiny orchards, taking in the full colour of Vietnamese riverside life as you pedal alongside picturesque delta homes, pause to chat with welcoming villagers, and clack across innumerable wooden bridges.
-We’ll cross narrow canals on a local wooden boat known as a sampan - a delightful way to observe this “heart of Mekong” area.
+This is biking at its most glorious - through tiny orchards, taking in the full colour of Vietnamese riverside life.
+We'll pedal alongside picturesque delta homes, pause to chat with welcoming villagers, and clack across innumerable wooden bridges.
+Then we’ll cross narrow canals on a local wooden boat known as a sampan - a delightful way to observe this “heart of Mekong” area.
 Overnight in a local hotel in Can Tho.

 Today’s ride is split into two sections.
 After an early breakfast, you will take a boat trip to the famous Cairang floating market before continuing to Phong Dien.
 The route weaves through the morning market bustle along the banks of the busy river, allowing ample chance to view cottage industries, timber merchants, coconut shredders, and vibrant market stalls.
 You will continue by bike to the main road, which takes you along the highway back to Can Tho for lunch.
 In the afternoon, you will cycle along a minor road leading upstream towards Longxuyen.
 The ride ends with a final ferry crossing and short transfer to a hotel in Long Xuyen.

-After a short transfer to Triton, we begin to encounter more undulating terrain and mountains come into view as you ride closer to Chaudoc.
+After a short transfer to Tri Ton, we begin to encounter more undulating terrain and mountains come into view as you ride closer to Chaudoc.
 The presence of Thotnot trees indicates the growing proximity to Cambodia and the local people speak Vietnamese as their second language.
 This afternoon you will cycle to the killing fields of Vietnam at Bachuc, where Polpot’s regime massacred over 3,000 Vietnamese in 1978.
-The route loops round to Chaudoc from Bachuc along the border, or re-traces back to Triton (depending on the road conditions) and takes you the rest of the way to Chaudoc along scenic country roads.
+Following this excursion you will ride along scenic country roads to the hotel in Chau Doc.
+Dinner and overnight stay in a hotel.
 Those with energy to spare can climb Sam Mountain for sunset!
-Dinner and overnight stay in a hotel.

-Day 6 Chau Doc - Phnom Penh & Visit CARE project (Boat Trip)
+Day 7 Chau Doc - Phnom Penh by boat & Visit to a CARE project

 When is the event?

-The event will take place between Wednesday 18 to Sunday 29 September 2019.
+The event will take place between Wednesday 18 to Sunday 29 September 2019 (30 September for those doing the Lendwithcare additional day)

 Who takes part?